-The results of the 3-level HLM analyses (see Table 4) indicated that at level 1, both student-level demographic characteristics were significantly related to student perceptions of their relationship with teachers.
-Male students ($\pi = 0.04$, p < .001; $\Delta = .06$) reported significantly higher perceptions of teacher connectedness than females (i.e., male students reported 0.06 standard deviation higher ratings of teacher connectedness) and Black students ($\pi = -0.06$, p < .001; $\Delta = -.09$) reported significantly lower levels (i.e., nearly $1/10^{th}$ standard deviation lower) of teacher connectedness than students who were not Black.
-Positive behavior support and opportunities to respond were not related to teacher connectedness.
+The results of the three-level HLM analyses (see Table 4) indicated that at Level 1, both student-level demographic characteristics were significantly related to student perceptions of their relationship with teachers.
+Male students

+$(\pi = 0.04, p < .001; \Delta = .06)$ reported significantly higher perceptions of teacher connectedness than females (i.e., male students reported 0.06 standard deviation higher ratings of teacher connectedness) and Black students ($\pi =$ $-0.06, p < .001; \Delta = -.09$) reported significantly lower levels (i.e., nearly 1/10th standard deviation lower) of teacher connectedness than students who were not Black.
+Positive behavior support and OTRs were not related to teacher connectedness.

-At level 2, the percent of males present in the classroom (β = -0.11, p < .05; Δ = -.15) was significantly related to teacher connectedness, such that students in classrooms with a higher proportion of males present reported lower levels of teacher connectedness.
-The effect size equates to about 1/6 standard deviation higher ratings of teacher connectedness for classrooms of all males as compared to all females.
-Moreover, the number of adults present (β = 0.03, p < .05; Δ = .04) was also significant, suggesting that students reported slightly higher levels (i.e., 0.04 standard deviation) of connectedness to their teachers in classrooms for an increase in the number of adults present.
+At Level 2, the percent of males present in the classroom $(\beta = -0.11, p < .05; \Delta = -.15)$ was significantly related to teacher connectedness, such that students in classrooms with a higher proportion of males present reported lower levels of teacher connectedness.
+The effect size equates to about 1/6 standard deviation higher ratings of teacher connectedness for classrooms of all males as compared with all females.
+Moreover, the number of adults present ($\beta = 0.03$, $p < .05; \Delta = .04$) was also significant, suggesting that students reported slightly higher levels (i.e., 0.04 standard deviation) of connectedness to their teachers in classrooms for an increase in the number of adults present.